dhruv-ahuja/spoti-dl/README.md

 spoti-dl(I had a better name but that was already taken on PyPi), is a song downloader app that accepts Spotify links, fetches individual song—and basic album—metadata from Spotify, downloads the song from Youtube.
 The metadata is then written onto the downloaded song file using the trusty Mutagen library, this includes the album/song cover art as well.

-The app currently supports downloading songs, albums and playlists in the mp3, flac and m4a formats(the m4a format right now does not have full textual metadata support but I'm working on it 😅).
+The app currently supports downloading songs, albums and playlists.

 I got the inspiration for the project from my friend Swapnil's [spotify-dl](https://github.com/SwapnilSoni1999/spotify-dl) app written in JavaScript.
 This seemed like the perfect pet project to make and consequently learn from :)